What if we took a moment to talk about mental health?

 There are many apps and relaxation techniques to help manage stress and care for your mental health.
 You can try:

-• RespiRelax: a free app for cardiac coherence
+• RespiRelax: a free app for practicing cardiac coherence.

-• Petit Bambou: a meditation app (partially free)
+• Petit Bambou: a meditation app (with partial free access).

-• Mindfulness meditation and positive psychology workshops every Tuesday at 6 pm, without registration.
+• Mindfulness meditation and positive psychology workshops (in French) every Tuesday at 6 pm, without registration.

 • An information sheet on mindfulness meditation.